 - Rinse the chickpeas.

-Stir in the tomatoes and ½ cup water, season with salt and pepper, and bring to a boil.
-Reduce the heat to medium and cook at vigorous simmer until the tomatoes have broken down and the stew is thickened, 3 to 5 minutes.
+Stir in the tomatoes and ½ cup [1 cup] water, season with salt and pepper, and bring to a boil, then reduce to a vigorous simmer.
+Cook, stirring occasionally, until the tomatoes have broken down and the liquid has thickened, 3 to 5 minutes.
 Remove from the heat, cover, and keep warm.
-While the chickpeas and tomatoes simmer, prepare the yogurt sauce.
+While the curried chickpeas are cooking, prepare the salad.

 Make the arugula-date salad